 When building work has been inspected by suitably competent building control surveyors, with a completion certificate issued at the end, it means that as far as the surveyor is able to ascertain, the work done has complied with the building regulations.
 When building control surveyors carry out inspections on your property they'll assess things like the following (these will vary and be pre-agreed depending on your project):

 - thermal insulation

 (View our Do I need a building regulations application page for further details.)

-Only once the surveyor is satisfied with the work they'll issue a completion certificate which can be used as evidence that the building work on the property meets building regulations and is safe.
 You can find out more about getting building control approval in our 5 steps to building regulations approval page.

 Additional work may be costly without building regulations approval

 If the council discovers that building work on your property doesn't meet building regulations they could take enforcement action against you within 12 months of the date the work was finished.
 This will require you to carry out alterations or even remove the work, causing a great deal of disruption, inconvenience and money.
 If you don't take the necessary action, the local authority has the power to undertake the work itself and recover the costs from you since you're the property owner.